MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-teams.md

 4. Select the app when you find it.
 5. Read read the information and select **Add**.

-## Include a Business Central card in Teams chat
+## Include a Business Central card in a Teams conversation

 1. Sign in to [!INCLUDE [prodshort](includes/prodshort.md)] using your browser.
 2. Open the record that you want to share.